Official Information Act

 Improving transparency under the OIA

-The State Services Commission (SSC) and the Office of the Ombudsman have a programme to improve transparency under the OIA.
+The Public Service Commission and the Office of the Ombudsman have a programme to improve transparency under the OIA.
 This includes reporting on the volume of:

 - complaints to the Ombudsman (and the outcomes).